YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 On disk, database and journal files are always encrypted - YottaDB never writes unencrypted data to an encrypted database or journal file.
 YottaDB uses decryption when reading data records from disk, and encryption when it writes data records to disk.

-With encrypted databases, the number of global buffers allocated is automatically doubled, for example, if the database file header specifies 2000 global buffers, when the file is opened, YottaDB automatically allocates 4000 global buffers.
+With encrypted databases, the number of global buffers allocated is automatically doubled.
+For example - if the database file header specifies 2000 global buffers, YottaDB automatically allocates 4000 global buffers when the file is opened.
 Global buffers are used in pairs: one global buffer has a copy of the encrypted database block as it exists on disk and the other has a copy of the unencrypted version.
 There is no change to the size of the control structures (including lock space and journal buffers) in shared memory.
-So, when using encrypted databases, you need to adjust your calculations of memory and shared memory usage accordingly: for each open database file, the shared memory usage will increase by the number of global buffers times the block size.
+So when using encrypted databases, you need to adjust your calculations of memory and shared memory usage accordingly: for each open database file, the shared memory usage will increase by the number of global buffers times the block size.
 For example, if the block size of a database file is 4KB, with 2048 global buffers, and the shared memory segment for that database file occupies 9MB when unencrypted, it occupies 17MB when the file is encrypted.
 Depending on your operating system you may need to change system configuration and tuning parameters.
 Other than global buffers, there is no change to memory usage with encryption.

 Encrypted databases consume additional CPU resources for encryption and decryption.
 Without detailed knowledge of the chosen algorithms, the application patterns and hardware configuration, it is not possible to predict whether this will be appreciable, and whether application throughput will be affected.
 As far as possible, YottaDB has attempted to engineer YottaDB database encryption so that the additional CPU resources are consumed outside software critical sections.
 The intention is to minimize the impact of encryption on application throughput, at least on computer systems that are not starved of CPU resources.
 You should determine the actual impact of encryption on your application when it runs on your system, preferably using a test environment that exactly reflects your production environment.